Mutinous soldiers in Niger sever military ties with France while president says he's a hostage | Law-Order

 - Niger

-The announcement on state television late Thursday deepens the post-coup isolation for what had been the United States' and allies' last major security partner in the Sahel, the vast region south of the Sahara Desert that various Islamic extremist groups have turned into the global center of terrorism.
+The junta's announcement on state television late Thursday deepens the post-coup isolation for what had been the United States' and allies' last major security partner in the Sahel, the vast region south of the Sahara Desert that various Islamic extremist groups have turned into the global centre of terrorism.

-With two days remaining before a deadline set by the West African regional bloc to release and reinstate President Mohamed Bazoum or face possible force, Bazoum in a plea published in a Washington Post opinion piece said, “I write this as a hostage.”
-Niger's mutinous soldiers face a Sunday deadline set by the regional bloc known as ECOWAS, whose envoys arrived at the airport in the capital, Niamey, on Thursday for talks.
+With two days remaining before a deadline set by the West African regional bloc to release and reinstate President Mohamed Bazoum or face possible force, Bazoum in a plea published in a Washington Post opinion piece said, "I write this as a hostage."
+Niger's mutinous soldiers face a Sunday deadline set by the regional bloc known as ECOWAS, whose envoys arrived on Thursday for talks.

+But those discussions quickly stalled, with the delegation unable to meet the coup leader, Gen. Abdourahmane Tchiani, or go into the capital, Niamey, according to a person with close knowledge of the talks who spoke on condition of anonymity because they weren't authorised to comment.

-But hours later, the junta's announcement brought scepticism about any deal.
-It said it was terminating the military agreements and protocols signed with France and announced the end of functions for Niger's ambassadors to France, the United States, Togo and neighbouring Nigeria, which is leading ECOWAS efforts on dialogue.
+The junta's announcement brought further skepticism about any deal.
+It said it was terminating the military agreements and protocols signed with France and announced the end of functions for Niger's ambassadors to France, the United States, Togo and neighboring Nigeria, which is leading ECOWAS efforts on dialogue.

+"All aggression against the state of Niger will see an immediate response and without warning," said a spokesman for the coup leaders, Col. Maj.
+Amadou Abdramane, with the exception of Mali, Burkina Faso and Guinea, which have expressed support for the coup.
+Mali and Burkina Faso have said such an intervention would be a declaration of war against them.

 "In our hour of need, I call on the US government and the entire international community to help us restore our constitutional order," he wrote.

+France has 1,500 military personnel in Niger, which had been envisioned as the base for counterterror operations in the region after anti-French sentiments grew elsewhere.

-The US has 1,100 military personnel in Niger and is indicates it's reluctant to leave.
+The US has 1,100 military personnel in Niger, including at a key drone base, and indicates it's reluctant to leave, especially with the growing influence of the Russian private military group Wagner in the Sahel.

+ECOWAS has been unsuccessful in stemming coups and is trying to change course with Niger in a region that has seen five of them in the past three years – two each in Mali and Burkina Faso.

+The ECOWAS delegation is led by former Nigerian head of state Gen. Abdulsalami Abubakar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)